 Example of Bill Discounting:

-Let’s take an example to understand this.
-You are in the business of office stationery and have supplied some office stationery to ABC Corporation.
+Here’s a simple bill discounting example (also known as invoice discounting example) Suppose you are in the business of office stationery and have supplied some office stationery to ABC Corporation.
 The invoice amount is, say, Rs.
 1,00,000.
 Now, AMC Corporation (The buyer) agrees to make the full payment after 30 days.

 This way, that particular invoice would get settled.
 This financial transaction involving the seller, buyer, and financial institution is called bill discounting or invoice discounting.